A Definitive Healthcare Halloween: 5 Spookiest Medical Developments of 2022

 Most data breaches stem from third-party vendors, so healthcare organizations should develop third-party risk management strategies to ensure patient data doesn’t fall into nefarious hands.

-3. A hog’s heart beats in a human chest for the first time
+3. Paging Dr. Moreau—a hog’s heart beats in a human chest once again

-The University of Maryland Medical Center performed the first-ever heart transplant from a pig to a human in January 2022.
+The University of Maryland Medical Center (UMMC) performed the first-ever heart transplant from a pig to a human in January 2022.
 Doctors took the organ from a pig that had been genetically modified to remove a type of sugar in its cells responsible for organ rejection.
+Remarkably, he lived for 60 days following the surgery before passing away due to "a complex array of factors".
+You can hear Dr. Muhammad Mohiuddin, director of UMMC’s Cardiac Xenotransplantation Program, explain the landmark procedure—and the complications that ultimately led to the transplanted heart’s failure—on the Definitively Speaking podcast.

 But first, scientists will have to get the go-ahead from the Food and Drug Administration (FDA) to begin clinical trials and navigate their devilishly difficult approval process.